Is The 3-2-1 Method Your New Favourite Workout Routine?

 Flexibility

 Aside from the flexibility you have around the duration of your sessions, you can also let this workout routine flex with your energy, body, menstrual cycle and where you prefer to train.
 Depending on how much you feel like you have to give, you can easily scale the intensity up or down.
 Jumping movements not for you?
 No problem, this routine can be low-impact if you want it to be.
-If you can’t make it to the gym (or would rather avoid the gym altogether), you can easily follow the 3-2-1 method entirely from home, too.
+Although Katie’s program needs a range of equipment, you could also create this routine for yourself using Sweat workouts that suit your setup at home.

 Although you could technically order the workouts however you like and do back-to-back strength or Pilates sessions, we recommend alternating between the two.
 This will allow your body adequate recovery time, especially if you’re lifting heavy in your strength workouts.